ipselon/ipselon/README.md

 ### New Independent Endeavor

-After 2 years of working at Wix, I decided to create a product that people really need.
-And I decided to create a CMS for NextJS.
-That's what I'm currently working on.
+After 2 years of working at Wix, I decided to create a product that people really need...

 ## 📫 Get in Touch